West Maui Snorkeling Guide (Beyond Kaʻanapali): Best Beaches, Conditions & Tips

 Best for: Experienced snorkelers, pristine reef

-Best season: Late spring–early fall
+Best season: Late spring through early fall

 Read the full guide: Honolua Bay Snorkeling